S4GU4R0/tw4-highlights/README.md

 # tw4-highlights - A plugin for tailwindcss [BETA]

-Literally the same thing as tailwindcss-highlights, but I need it to work with version 4.
+Literally the same thing as `tailwindcss-highlights`, but I need it to work with version 4.

-See it in Action 👉 [Preview](https://tailwindcss-highlights.hubatsch.dev/) or [Playground](https://play.tailwindcss.com/hM0gHS3erl)
+See it in Action 👉 [Playground](https://play.tailwindcss.com/hM0gHS3erl)

 This plugin adds utility classes to easily add highlights to your texts.